MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-dll-projects.md

 ##  <a name="vxtskdebuggingdllprojectsbuildingadebugversion"></a> Build a Debug version

-To debug a DLL, a calling project must be able to find the DLL, its [.pdb file](../debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md), and any other files required for the DLL.
+Make sure to build a Debug version of the DLL before you start debugging.
+To debug a DLL, a calling app be able to find its [.pdb file](../debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md) and any other files the Debug build requires.

-Make sure to build a Debug version of a DLL first, and then call the DLL in the correct location.
-This may seem obvious, but if a calling app finds and loads a different version of a DLL, the debugger will never hit the breakpoints in the correct version.

 You can create a custom build task to copy the DLL files to your *\<calling project folder>\Debug* output folder, or you can copy the files there manually.

+Make sure to call the DLL in its correct location.
+This may seem obvious, but if a calling app finds and loads a different copy of the DLL, the debugger will never hit the breakpoints you set.

 ##  <a name="vxtskdebuggingdllprojectswaystodebugthedll"></a> Debug a DLL

+You can't run a DLL directly.
+It must be called by an app, usually an *.exe* file.
+For more information, see [Create and manage Visual C++ projects](/cpp/ide/creating-and-managing-visual-cpp-projects).

-You can debug a DLL from its [calling project](#vxtskdebuggingdllprojectsthecallingapplication), from the DLL project itself, or by using the debugger [Immediate window](#vxtskdebuggingdllprojectstheimmediatewindow).
+To debug a DLL, you can [start debugging from the calling app](#vxtskdebuggingdllprojectsthecallingapplication), or [debug from the DLL project](how-to-debug-from-a-dll-project.md) by specifying its calling app.
+You can also use the debugger [Immediate window](#vxtskdebuggingdllprojectstheimmediatewindow) to evaluate DLL functions or methods at design time, without using a calling app.

-To start debugging, select **Debug** > **Start Debugging**, select the green arrow in the toolbar, or press **F5**.
 For more information, see [Get started with the debugger](getting-started-with-the-debugger.md).

-During debugging, the **Modules** window lists the DLLs and *.exe* files your app has loaded for the process you're debugging.
-To open the **Modules** window, while debugging, select **Debug** > **Windows** > **Modules**.
-For more information, see [How to: Use the Modules window](../debugger/how-to-use-the-modules-window.md).

-To debug a DLL project directly, see [How to: Debug from a DLL project](../debugger/how-to-debug-from-a-dll-project.md).

 ### <a name="vxtskdebuggingdllprojectsthecallingapplication"></a> Start debugging from the calling app

-You can't run a DLL directly.
-It must be called by an app, usually an *.exe* file.
-The calling app can be:
+The app that calls a DLL can be:

-- An app in a different [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] solution, or in another project in the same solution as the DLL.
+- An app from a [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] project in the same or a different solution from the DLL.
-- An app that is already deployed and running on a test or production computer.
+- An existing app that is already deployed and running on a test or production computer.
-- An app located on the web that is accessed through a URL.
+- Located on the web and accessed through a URL.
 - A web app with a web page that embeds the DLL.

-For more information, see [Create and manage Visual C++ projects](/cpp/ide/creating-and-managing-visual-cpp-projects).

 To debug a DLL from a calling app, you can:

-- Open the project for the calling app, and start execution from the **Debug** menu.
+- Open the project for the calling app, and start debugging by selecting **Debug** > **Start Debugging** or pressing **F5**.

   or

-- Attach to an app that is deployed and running on a test or production computer.
-Use this method for DLL controls in Internet Explorer or on web pages.
+- Attach to an app that is already deployed and running on a test or production computer.
+Use this method for DLLs on websites or in web apps.
 For more information, see [How to: Attach to a running process](../debugger/attach-to-running-processes-with-the-visual-studio-debugger.md).

 Before you start debugging the calling app, set a breakpoint in the DLL.
 See [Using breakpoints](../debugger/using-breakpoints.md).
-When the breakpoint is hit, you can step through the DLL code, observing the action at each line.
+When the DLL breakpoint is hit, you can step through the code, observing the action at each line.
 For more information, see [Navigate code in the debugger](../debugger/navigating-through-code-with-the-debugger.md).

+During debugging, you can use the **Modules** window to verify the DLLs and *.exe* files the app loads.
+To open the **Modules** window, while debugging, select **Debug** > **Windows** > **Modules**.
+For more information, see [How to: Use the Modules window](../debugger/how-to-use-the-modules-window.md).

 ###  <a name="vxtskdebuggingdllprojectstheimmediatewindow"></a> Use the Immediate window

- You can use the **Immediate** window at design time to evaluate functions or methods in the DLL, without using a calling app.
-The **Immediate** window plays the role of the calling app.
+You can use the **Immediate** window to evaluate DLL functions or methods at design time.
+The **Immediate** window plays the role of a calling app.

 For example, to test a method named `Test` in class `Class1`: